 💡 Tip

-I’ve written about how leadership’s main goal is empower, enable, and support their reports rather than control them, in my notes from Extreme Ownership.
+I’ve written about how the leader’s main role is to remove blockers rather than supervise the work, in my notes from Extreme Ownership.

 Finding Worthy Rivals to Drive Improvement